lmhale99/atomman/UPDATES.rst

   the Cartesian normal associated with a crystallographic plane.

 - **atomman.lammps.Potential** made consistent with
   potentials.LAMMPSPotential.
-Version 1.4 of atomman will have potentials as a requirement eliminating the duplication: (this class will simply be a renaming of the class from potentials).
+Upcoming versions of atomman will have potentials as a requirement eliminating the duplication: (this class will simply be a renaming of the class from potentials).

 - **atomman.lammps.LammpsError** error type added.